FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 In the afternoon, Lars realized after arriving at camp that he had lost his InReach device.

-After tracking its location, he took the chance to leave camp in hopes of finding it.
-Down the glacier fall and a 2-hour extra ski trip (without pulk) — and he found it.
-At 21:30 he calls in, happily reporting it is recovered.
+After tracking its location through the Novo base, he took the chance to leave camp in hopes of finding it.
+A 2-hour extra ski trip (without pulk) back over to and up the icefall he found it.
+At 21:30 he calls in, happily reporting it was recovered.

 Day 9 – Sunday, 16 November

-They have now traveled about 75 km, with 200 km remaining.
+They have now traveled about 75 km, with around 200 km remaining.

-“We’re thinking one week in this area, one week around Tor Station, and one week toward Troll.
+“We’re thinking we may spend one week in this area, one week around Tor Station, and one week towards Troll.
 But this may change.”

-“The snow is still dry and slow, so the pulks are much heavier than we expected.”
+“The snow is still dry and slow, so the pulks still feel much heavier than we expected.”

 Day 10 – Monday, 17 November